-I am teaching in these courses and supervision of individual graduation students:
+I am teaching in these courses and supervision of individual graduation students

-Current chair/mentor of graduation projects (2021)
+Current chair/mentor of Master graduation projects (2023)

 Supervision of past graduation projects of Master students